Beau Coup

-Beau Coup is an American rock band from Cleveland, Ohio.
+Beau Coup is an American rock band from Cleveland, Ohio, primarily active during the mid- to late-1980s.
+Although they sustained a mostly local/Midwestern following, they did experience some minor national mainstream success with their 1987 Billboard charting single, "Sweet Rachel" and its accompanying album.

 History

-Beau Coup began in the year of 1983 as a recording project and performed under the name Pop Opera.
-They changed their name to Beau Coup at the end of 1984.
-The project was started by vocalist Tommy Amato (not to be confused with the prolific session drummer of the same name, also from Cleveland), guitarist Mike McGill and drummer Eric Singer.
-Eventually, Amato invited keyboardist and songwriter Dennis Lewin to join the project while he was playing in a band called Jonah Koslen and the Heroes.
+Beau Coup began in 1983 as a recording project, performing as Pop Opera, before changing their name to Beau Coup at the end of 1984.
+The project was started by vocalist Tommy Amato (not to be confused with the prolific session drummer of the same name, also from Cleveland), guitarist Mike McGill, and future Kiss drummer Eric Singer.
+Eventually, Amato invited keyboardist and songwriter Dennis Lewin to join the project while Lewin was still playing in a band with former Michael Stanley Band lead guitarist Jonah Koslen called Jonah Koslen and the Heroes.

-In that same year after the Heroes disbanded, Lewin, Tommy's older brother Frank and Bill March joined the project.
-With the help from Henry LoConti Sr. and Henry LoConti Jr., proprietors of the Agora Theatre and Ballroom and the "Agora Record Label", the band released their 6 song EP titled Beau Coup, known as their (White Album) which featured mostly Lewin's songs.
+After the Heroes disbanded later in 1984, Lewin, along with Tommy Amato's older brother (and fellow singer) Frank and bassist Bill March, joined the project.
+With help from Agora Theatre and Ballroom proprietors Henry LoConti Sr. and Henry LoConti Jr. and the Agora Record Label, the band released their self-titled 6-song EP, known informally as their White Album, featuring mostly Lewin's songs.
 The first single released from that EP was "Still In My Heart" which was authorized for airplay by 98.5 WGCL's WNCX General Manager and Program Directors.
 The song became a top 10 record on the station.
-Subsequently Rock 'n Roll Records, a subsidiary of Scotti Brothers Records signed the band and the song was distributed by CBS Records in the year of 1984.
-Program Director John Gorman (radio) at WMMS also took great interest in Beau Coup and gave them extensive airplay and invited them to participate in many station events as well.
+Subsequently, Rock 'n Roll Records, a subsidiary of Scotti Brothers Records signed the band and the song was distributed by CBS Records in 1984.
+Program Director John Gorman (radio) at WMMS also took great interest in Beau Coup, giving them extensive airplay and inviting them to participate in many station events as well.

-After much struggle with Scotti Brothers Records and after being released by the label, the Beau Coup "Born & Raised on Rock & Roll" album, CD, and cassette were finally released on the Amherst Record label in the USA and on A&M Records of Canada and Europe in 1987.

-The song “Sweet Rachel” written by Dennis Lewin, reached #80 on the “Billboard Hot 100” singles chart and received much radio and video play internationally.
-Other Lewin songs including “Still in my Heart”, “Somewhere Out in the Night” and “Born & Raised on Rock & Roll” were all picked by Billboard as “Hot Picks” along with a video which was played on video shows in the US and abroad, including MTV and USA Video Hits.